-At the Court's request, amicus curiae briefs were submitted by the United States of America and the State of New York.
-The State of New York asked the Court to consider whether 8 USC § 1621 violates the Tenth Amendment.
+At the request of the Vargas Court, amicus curiae briefs were submitted by the United States of America and the State of New York.
+Id. at 17.
+The State of New York asked the Court to consider whether 8 U.S.C. § 1621 violates the Tenth Amendment.
+Id. at 24 & n.13.
 The Court first determined that the undocumented status of an individual alone does not adversely reflect on the character and fitness of a person for admission to the practice of law.
-131 A.D.
-3d at 18.
+131 A.D.3d at 18.
 The Court next determined that applicable New York judiciary laws allow for admission of an undocumented individual.
-Id.at 20.
+Id. at 20.

-The Court then found that the New York judiciary is vested with the sole authority to govern the admission of attorneys in the state and is therefore the appropriate sovereign to make a rule "opting out" of the federal restriction.
+The Court then found that the New York judiciary is vested with the sole authority to govern the admission of attorneys in the state and is therefore the appropriate branch of government to make a rule "opting out" of the federal restriction.
 The Court stated: